- We tested different luxury linen brands and found three that are worth the price

 Our editors recently tested the Luxe Hardcore Sheet Bundle and quickly realized the sheets were a game-changer for both warm and cold sleepers.
 Available in a number of colors, this premium 480 thread-count set feels smooth to the touch and doesn't overheat you while you sleep.
 It came as no surprise to us that it's a best-seller on the site, with close to 20,000 customers rating it a stellar 4.8 stars out of 5.

-As for the brand's duvet covers, we were equally impressed.
+As for the brand's duvets, we were equally impressed.
 The handmade all-season down comforter got 5-star ratings from almost 900 satisfied customers.
 As our tester noted, "It's so fluffy (and lightweight), you'll totally feel like you're sleeping in a hotel while you slumber."